SRay-2020/MP2---Language-Memory-Game/README.md

 - Observed Results: When the 'Irish' button was pressed the user was brought to the correct page where game was available in Irish.
 When the 'French' button was pressed the user   was brought to the correct page where game was available in French.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-**Test Case 19:** Feedback on naviagtion buttons
+**Test Case 19:** Feedback on navigation buttons

 Landing Page -
-- Expected Behaviour: The currrent page the user is on should be indicated to the user through colour feedback on the buttons on the top of the page.
+- Expected Behaviour: The current page the user is on should be indicated to the user through colour feedback on the buttons on the top of the page.
 The current page they are     on should have a golden font to indicate this (whereas the other pages should have white font in the text on the buttons).
 - Observed Results: When the user is on the 'Landing' page the button at the top saying 'Irish' is coloured in gold while the two other button texts remain white in colour.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -
-- Expected Behaviour: The currrent page the user is on should be indicated to the user through colour feedback on the buttons on the top of the page.
+- Expected Behaviour: The current page the user is on should be indicated to the user through colour feedback on the buttons on the top of the page.
 The current page they are     on should have a golden font to indicate this (whereas the other pages should have white font in the text on the buttons).
 - Observed Results: When the user is on the 'Second' page the button at the top saying 'French' is coloured in gold while the two other button texts remain white in colour.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Contact Page -
-- Expected Behaviour: The currrent page the user is on should be indicated to the user through colour feedback on the buttons on the top of the page.
+- Expected Behaviour: The current page the user is on should be indicated to the user through colour feedback on the buttons on the top of the page.
 The current page they are     on should have a golden font to indicate this (whereas the other pages should have white font in the text on the buttons).
 - Observed Results: When the user is on the 'Contact' page the button at the top saying 'Contact' is coloured in gold while the two other button texts remain white in colour.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-**Test Case 20:** Contact Page functionaity
+**Test Case 20:** Contact Page functionality

 Contact Page -
 - Expected Behaviour: The page should display three input boxes with 'Name','Email' and 'Feedback' placeholders.
 They should all have the 'required text' function and the submit button should not be able to be pressed until all fields have been filled.
 When the 'Send Feedback' button is pressed an email which contains all the fields should be sent to the authors email address and formatted in the preset format.
 When an email is sent the fields should return to empty, except the bottom field which should be replaced with 'We have received your email.
 Thank you for your feedback :) '.